Cress, Linker win reelection to Granite Quarry Board of Aldermen - Salisbury Post

 Cress, Linker win reelection to Granite Quarry Board of Aldermen

-GRANITE QUARRY — The Granite Quarry Board of Aldermen will look the same for at least two years as two incumbents won the two seats up for grabs Tuesday.
+GRANITE QUARRY — The Granite Quarry Board of Aldermen will look the same for at least two years after two incumbents won the two seats up for grabs Tuesday.

 John Linker and Kim Cress will both continue their service on the board, with each securing comfortable portions of the vote.
+Both will serve four years on the board.

 Linker, 72, and Cress, 66, are both retired.
 Cress spent 19 years overseeing maintenance for the town before retiring and subsequently being elected to the board.
 Linker spent his career with spice manufacturer McCormick and Company.

-Linker said there is always some worry that comes with any political race and noted there seemed to be some confusion from voters he spoke to about what races were on the ballot for this election.
-Tuesday’s elections in Rowan County were all municipal.
+Linker said there are always worries in any political race.
+He said there seemed to be some confusion from voters about what races were on the ballot for this election.
+Tuesday’s elections in Rowan County were only city councils and town boards.

-“When that happens you always worry about how they’re going to vote,” Linker said.
+“When that happens, you always worry about how they’re going to vote,” Linker said.
 “I am happy and pleased people thought enough of me and my track record to support me.
 They saw that Kim and I had a good history and a lot of experience here on the board.”

 Cress said he was feeling good about his reelection after results filtered in Tuesday.